5.56×45mm NATO: History

 The development of the cartridge that eventually became the .223 Remington (from which 5.56mm NATO would eventually be developed) would be intrinsically linked to the development of a new lightweight combat rifle.
-The cartridge and rifle were developed as one unit by Fairchild Industries, Remington Arms, and several engineers working toward a goal developed by U.S. Continental Army Command (CONARC).
+The cartridge and rifle were developed as a single unit by Fairchild Industries, Remington Arms, and several engineers working toward a goal set by the U.S. Continental Army Command (CONARC).
 Early development work began in 1957.
 A project to create a small-calibre, high-velocity (SCHV) firearm was created.
-Eugene Stoner of Armalite was invited to scale down the AR-10 (7.62mm) design.
+Eugene Stoner of ArmaLite was invited to scale down the AR-10 (7.62mm) design.
 Winchester was also invited to participate.
 The parameters that were requested by CONARC: